r3sult/odan.github.io/_posts/2019-01-20-download-link-to-the-latest-phpstan-phar-file.md

 * **<https://github.com/phpstan/phpstan-shim/raw/master/phpstan.phar>**

-Downside: This link will allways point to the latest dev-master - inherently unstable version with BC breaks.
+**Downside:** This link always points to the latest dev-master - an inherently unstable version with BC breaks.

-The official and more "stable" solution is to install the [phpstan/phpstan-shim](https://github.com/phpstan/phpstan-shim) as dev dependency and use the PHAR file from there.
+The **official** and "more stable" solution is to install the [phpstan/phpstan-shim](https://github.com/phpstan/phpstan-shim) as dev dependency and use the PHAR file from there.

 Install phpstan-shim with composer: